giorgeabdala/rust-polkadot-challenges/src/beginner/challenge_03.md

    }
    ```

 The goal is to become comfortable with Rust's enum system and pattern matching, which are fundamental to writing idiomatic Rust code.

+## Bonus Challenges

+⚠️ **Optional - For Deeper Exploration Only**

+1. **Advanced pattern matching** - Practice complex destructuring patterns used in blockchain state machines